TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 Look at our concept documents on GitHub ([https://github.com/TRUMPF-IoT/cdeDocs/tree/master/docs](https://github.com/TRUMPF-IoT/cdeDocs/tree/master/docs) for more details

-If you change turn on the "UserMappe
+If you change turn on the "UserMapper" your node will prompt you for a UserName and Password.
+These credentials are then "Mapped" to the ScopeID of the Node.
+Once you switch to the UserMapper, you cannot switch back to "Scope Login" as that would present a security risk.
+Also you cannot use the UserMapper with the Cloud.C-Labs.com as the UserMapper is not tu

 ## Chapter 6 - Diagnosing issues with Relays